Husqvarna Chainsaw Model Numbers and Designations Explained

 Professional Husqvarna Saws

-These chainsaws are high-spec with all the best componentry and features, and they are designed to be used all day, every day (with the proper care and maintenance).
-XP chainsaws are much loved by the Husky chainsaw community far and wide.
+These high-spec chainsaws have the best componentry and features, and they are designed to be used every day (with the proper care and maintenance).

-You don’t need to be a professional to get an XP by any means.
-Property owners, farmers, and those processing plenty of firewood all have and use these saws alike.
+You don’t need to be a professional to get an XP.
+Property owners, farmers, and those processing plenty of firewood all have and use these saws.

 536Li XP – 14 inch bar, 40v electric, 5.29 pounds